AY2425S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters into the command line (ADD Tom 123456789)
+1. User enters into the command line (add n/Tom p/123456789)
 2. The contact information is added into the address book with a success text

     Use case ends.